JetBrains/guide/site/python/tutorials/getting-started-pycharm/understanding-the-ui/index.md

 ## Tool Windows

 The IDE wants to help you with your coding and to integrate your other development workflows.
 It does this with tool windows which all serve a specific purpose.
-The Project tool window (**⌘1** + | **Alt+1**) is open by default in the left and shows the file layout of your project.
+The Project tool window <kbd>⌘1</kbd> (macOS) / <kbd>Alt+1</kbd> (Windows/Linux) is open by default in the left and shows the file layout of your project.

 The Terminal tool window lets you work with the built-in terminal.
 The Python Packages tool window lets you manage packages from _Pypi_ and other repositories within the context of your virtual environment.